Interpretations and Guidance

 There are many types of energy modeling software that may be used to show compliance with the Energy Code.
 DCRA requires that the project teams provide sufficient input and output documentation for the baseline and proposed spaces to document the weather location, envelope, mechanical, electrical, plumbing systems, costs, and energy usage for comparing the model to the drawings.
 Below are two common software programs used by energy modelers and the reports requested for each.

-- Trane Trace Reports: ASHRAE 62.1 Ventilation, Building Areas, Building U-Values, Economic Information, Energy Cost Budget, Library Members, Plant Information, Entered Values, System Information, Walls by Direction, LEED Summary Report (if applicable)
+Trane Trace Reports: ASHRAE 62.1 Ventilation, Building Areas, Building U-Values, Economic Information, Energy Cost Budget, Library Members, Plant Information, Entered Values, System Component Selection Summary, Psychrometric, Room Checksums, Walls by Direction, LEED Summary Report (if applicable)

 2013 DC Residential Energy Conservation Code

 New systems must meet the requirements of Systems - Section R403.

 Section R403.2.2.1 - Sealed air handler.
 Air handlers shall have a manufacturer’s designation for an air leakage of no more than 2 percent of the design air flow rate when tested in accordance with ASHRAE 193.

 Section R403.6 - Equipment Sizing: Heating and cooling equipment shall be sized in accordance with ACCA Manual S based on building loads calculated in accordance with ACCA Manual J or other approved heating and cooling calculation methodologies.

 NOTE: A Manual S Report must accompany the Manual J Report.